-Doctorate of Special Education Programs near Houston
+Doctorate in Special Education & PhD Programs in Houston

-Considering a PhD in special education or an online special education doctorate?
-Individuals interested in working with and for the educationally challenged, such as special needs students, might benefit from a Doctorate in Special Education.
+Considering a Doctorate in Special Education or an online special education doctorate?
+Individuals interested in working with and for the educationally challenged, such as special needs students, might benefit from a Doctorate in Special Education Program.
 Masters degrees in special education as well as work experience might be prerequisites.
 Licensing is required by every state for teaching special needs individuals.

-Earning a PhD in special education is the highest academic level you can achieve in the field.
+Earning a Phd in special education program is the highest academic level you can achieve in the field.
 In order to qualify to earn a doctorate in special education you typically must first earn your master’s degree—although in some cases you may start Ph.D. programs with just a bachelor’s degree.
 Doctoral programs in special education differ from master’s programs in that they tend to be more advanced, specialized and research-focused.
-PhD in special education candidates are also typically required to complete original research to create and defend a dissertation—which is a doctoral-level thesis.
+Phd in special education candidates are also typically required to complete original research to create and defend a dissertation—which is a doctoral-level thesis.

-Earning a doctorate in special education may help prepare graduates to pursue:
+Earning a doctorate in special education program may help prepare graduates to pursue (Sources: education.uregon.edu):

-Graduating from a doctoral program in special education can also be a good way to demonstrate competence in research and demonstrate that you’ve attained the most advanced level of education in your specialization—which may be appealing to employers.
+Graduating from a doctotate in special education program can also be a good way to demonstrate competence in research and demonstrate that you’ve attained the most advanced level of education in your specialization—which may be appealing to employers.
 If conducting intensive research on a very specific topic in the realm of special education is appealing to you, a doctorate in special education may be an option worth looking into.

-If you choose to pursue a doctoral program in special education, there are a variety of different research areas to specialize in.
+If you choose to pursue a special education doctoral program, there are a variety of different research areas to specialize in.
 Although, it’s worth noting that there are likely to be less specialization options at the Ph.D. level than there are when pursuing a Master’s degree.
 The exact research track that you choose will depend on your educational and work experience and—of course—your career goals.
-Below is a brief summary of some research specialization options that you may want to consider if you plan to earn your doctorate in special education.
+Below is a brief summary of some research specialization options that you may want to consider if you plan to earn your doctorate in special education program.

 Deals with establishing behavioral support practices and systems to help reduce problem behaviors and increase the quality of life—whether it be educational, work, social or leisure—for people with disabilities.
+(Source: peabody.vanderbilt.edu)

 Involves working with children and adults with severe or low-incidence disabilities—such as autism—in home, school and community settings.